xavlee/PokerBot/README.md

 Deck, and Game.
 Hand, Deck, and Board have a one-to-many relationship with Card, and the Game model has a one-to-one relationship with Hand, Board, and Deck.
 The Game model essentially maintains the state of the game, keeping track of player and bot hand, stacks, and bets.
-Furthermore, each class has its own necessary magic functions needed to execute certain parts of the UI, such as the board having functions to pull different streets of the game, and each model having its own string function.
+Furthermore, each class has its own necessary methods needed to execute certain parts of the UI, such as the board having functions to pull different streets of the game, and each model having its own string function.